sonhan/contiki/README.md

 #IP-Sensor-Collect
 Collect data from a light sensor, sending to a sink node and visualize it in a gray scale panel of a Java application run on the host computer
 ##Prepare
-put in the same folder
+- Put in the same folder: serialdump-windows.exe, cygwin1.dll, IPSensorCollect.jar (for Windows)
-serialdump-windows.exe
-cygwin1.dll
-IPSensorCollect.jar
-##Check Serial port for the sink node, it should be similar to /dev/comX
+- Check Serial port for the sink node, it should be similar to /dev/comX

+##Test sink node
-##Run serial-dump to test
+- Run serial-dump to test:
 serialdump-windows -b115200 /dev/comX

-##Run the gateway
+##Run the application
 />java -jar IPSensorCollect.jar /dev/comX